 Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Constructing Explanations: Apply scientific principles to design an object, tool, process, or system.
 For any pair of interacting objects, the force exerted by the first object on the second object is equal in strength to the force that the second object exerts on the first, but in the opposite direction (Newton's third law).
-Systems and System Models: Models can be used to represent systems and their interactions(such as inputs, processes, and outputs) and energy, matter, and information flows within the systems.
+The use of technologies and any limitations on their use are driven by individual or societal needs, desires, and values; by the findings of scientific research; and by differences in such factors as climate, natural resources, and economic conditions.
+Systems and System Models: Models can be used to represent systems and their interactions (such as inputs, processes, and outputs) and energy, matter, and information flows within the systems.